jwplayer/buildpipe-buildkite-plugin/README.md

 -   The env variable `BUILDPIPE_PROJECT_PATH` is created by buildpipe as the project\'s path.
 If multiple paths are specified for a project, it\'s the first path.
+-   There is a global environment variable defined (`GLOBAL_ENV_VAR`).
+    This variable will be added to every step in the pipeline.
+-   There is also a project scoped environment variable defined (`PROJECT_ENV_VAR`).
+    That variable will be added to all steps of the project where it was defined (`project1`).

 ### Full working example